Skip to main content

 Learn how to add arithmetic, string, time series, and complex formulas in Microsoft Excel.

-Updated Sep 22, 2024 · 15 min read
+Updated Sep 11, 2025 · 15 min read

-What is an Excel Formula?
+What Is an Excel Formula?

 Microsoft Excel is a popular tool for managing data and performing data analysis.
 It is used for generating analytical reports, business insights, and storing operational records.
-To perform simple calculations or analyses on data, we need Excel formulas.
+To perform simple calculations or analyses of data, we need Excel formulas.

-The basic formulas in Excel are SUM(), MIN()MAX(), AVERAGE(), COUNT(), POWER(), CEILING(), FLOOR(), CONCAT(), TRIM(), REPLACE(), SUBSTITUTE(), LEFT(), RIGHT(), MID(), UPPER(), LOWER(), PROPER(), NOW(), TODAY(), DATEDIF(), VLOOKUP(), HLOOKUP(), and IF().
+Some of the most important formulas worth knowing in Excel are basic functions: SUM(), MIN()MAX(), AVERAGE(), COUNT(), POWER(), CEILING(), FLOOR(), CONCAT(), TRIM(), REPLACE(), SUBSTITUTE(), LEFT(), RIGHT(), MID(), UPPER(), LOWER(), PROPER(), NOW(), TODAY(), DATEDIF(), VLOOKUP(), HLOOKUP(), and IF().
 See below for guidance on each of these.

 Learn Excel Fundamentals